shimisnow/utm-manager/doc/always.md

 ## How to use

-#### Basic use case

-The follow code display the message "source is google" when utm_source = google, display the message "source is not google" when utm_source != google and always display the message "always execute"
+The follow code display the message `source is google` when utm_source = google, display the message `source is not google` when utm_source != google and always display the message `always execute`.

 ```javascript
 utm.is( 'utm_source' )